Invite users to channels

 Requires App Context

-To manage channel membership, you must enable App Context for your app's keyset in the Admin Portal.
+Enable App Context for your keyset in the Admin Portal.

-- Create and send custom events when invitations are sent.
+- Create and send custom events when invitations are sent

-- Let invited users receive these custom events upon sending invitations.
+- Let invited users receive these events

 Invite one user